smian0/mcp-agile-flow/ai-docs/epic-1-think-tool/story-1-robust-triggers.md

   - Added should_think function to evaluate query complexity
   - Implemented complexity indicators and phrases detection
   - Added suggestion of appropriate template based on query content
+- Implementation of thinking depth support: 2024-03-24
+  - Added detect_thinking_directive function to recognize thinking depth phrases
+  - Enhanced think function to support depth levels and previous thought references
+  - Added think_more function to facilitate deeper thinking on previous thoughts
+  - Updated get_thoughts to support depth chain organization
-- Created tests for new functionality: 2024-03-24
+  - Created tests for the new thinking depth functionality
   - Added test_robust_triggers.py with test cases for all new features
+  - Added test_think_deeper.py with tests for thinking depth functionality
+  - All tests passing: 11 tests for thinking depth and 10 tests for other features